TKLeone/config/README.md

 C:\Users\username\Documents\PowerShell\Microsoft.PowerShell_profile.ps1<br>
 if the file doesn't exist create it.<br>

-Microsoft.PowerShell_profile.ps1:<br>
+init via terminal:<br>
 oh-my-posh init pwsh --config 'C:\Users\username\AppData\Local\Programs\oh-my-posh\themes\rudolfs-light.omp.json' | Invoke-Expression <br><br>
-"rudolfs-light.omp.json" -- change to whatever theme you want
+"rudolfs-light.omp.json" -- change to whatever theme you want<br><br>
+put same command you used to init inside the Microsoft.PowerShell_profile.ps1 file<br><br>

+if you want to edit theme you can go to the directory defined in the init file path and edit as you please.

 # Neovim
 install:<br>